York Municipal Airport

-York Municipal Airport (ICAO: KJYR, FAA LID: JYR) is a mile northwest of York, in York County, Nebraska.
+York Municipal Airport (ICAO: KJYR, FAA LID: JYR) is in York, Nebraska, 1 mi northwest of the city center of York.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 Most U.S. airports use the same three-letter location identifier for the FAA and IATA, but this airport is JYR to the FAA and has no IATA code.
 (IATA assigned JYR to Jiroft Airport in Iran).